-The purpose of this meeting is to conduct the first public hearing at which the public is invited to provide input regarding the composition of the districts.
+The purpose of this meeting is to conduct the second public hearing at which the public is invited to provide input regarding the composition of the districts.
+Following the conclusion of the hearing, staff is seeking direction from Town Council on the key factors to be considered.